37 Weeks Pregnant: The Countdown Begins

 37 Weeks Pregnant: What to Expect

 Congrats, you’ve made it!
-If your baby was born this week, she’d be considered “early full term.”
-(Before this week, she’d be premature).
+If your baby was born this week, they'd be considered “early full term.”
+(Before this week, they'd be premature).
 Full term is anywhere from 39 to 41 weeks, late-term or “post dates” is 42 weeks and over.

 Almost all care providers will insist on induction if you go past 42 weeks, and many will only let you go to 41 weeks.
 They’ll probably want to see you often during this period and may prescribe a non-stress test and biophysical profile both you and your baby are doing fine.
 This is a non-invasive test to measure fetal movement, your baby’s heart rate and how much amniotic fluid you have.
 Doctors start to worry if the pregnancy extends for too long because the placenta can begin to degrade, your baby can get too big and amniotic fluid can start to run low.